w3c/wcag3/guidelines/terms/closely-available.md

 status: exploratory
 ---

-Available in the currently perceivable content, or after one activation of an :term[interactive element].
+available in the currently perceivable content, or after one activation of an :term[interactive element]

 :::example
 selecting a link in a page could take you to the page with the information